 Post: Female Independent Domestic Violence Advocate (IDVA) – DRIVE Programme

-Responsible to: DRIVE Senior IDVA
+Responsible to: DRIVE IDVA

-Hours: 37.5 per week
+Hours: 26.25 hrs per week

-Mon to Fri 8.30am – 5.30pm

 Occasional On Call and Saturday working on a rota basis

-Contract: Fixed Term Contract to 31 August 2024 TBC
+Contract: Permanent

-Salary: Point 12 (not qualified) £22,183 per annum
+Salary: Point 12 (not qualified) £28,598 per annum pro rata

-Point 15 (qualified) £23,541 per annum
+Point 15 (qualified) £30,024 per annum pro rata

 JOB PURPOSE:

-This post will be based within Next Link Domestic abuse services providing outreach, and community-based support to high risk victims of domestic abuse across South Gloucestershire, Bristol and North Somerset.
+This post will be based within Next Link Domestic abuse services providing outreach, and community-based support to high risk victims of domestic abuse across South Gloucestershire and Bristol.

-Working across Next Link with victim’s whose perpetrators are part of the DRIVE Programme in South Gloucestershire, Bristol and North Somerset and close partnership working with the Lighthouse, MARAC and the DRIVE Project to provide co-ordinated package of emotional and practical support, advice and advocacy to female survivors of domestic violence and their children,
+Working across Next Link with victim’s whose perpetrators are part of the DRIVE Programme in South Gloucestershire and Bristol and close partnership working with the Lighthouse, MARAC and the DRIVE Project to provide co-ordinated package of emotional and practical support, advice and advocacy to survivors of domestic violence and their children.

 The role involves empowering survivors to increase their options, make positive choices/decisions, increase their confidence, safety and recovery.